(Source)

 3.)
 Magnesium for Headaches

-A deficiency in this critical nutrient makes you twice as likely to die as other people, according to a study published in The Journal of Intensive Care Medicine.
-It also accounts for a long list of symptoms and diseases – which are easily helped and often cured by adding this nutrient.
+A deficiency in magnesium makes you twice as likely to die as people with normal levels, according to a study published in The Journal of Intensive Care Medicine.
 Up to half of Americans are deficient in this nutrient and don’t know it.

 I remember using magnesium when I worked in the emergency room.
 It was a critical “medication” on the crash cart.

-- If pregnant women came in with preterm labor, or high blood pressure of pregnancy (pre-eclampsia) or seizures, we gave them continuous high doses of intravenous magnesium.
+- If pregnant women came in with preterm labor, or high blood pressure of pregnancy (pre-eclampsia) or seizures, we gave them continuous high doses of intravenous magnesium and monitored their levels.

-Some reports say that only a very sophisticated, expensive test can tell you if you’re truly deficient.
-My trusted doctor friend said: “It’s pretty cheap, so simply take it for a few months and see if you feel better.”
+A trusted doctor friend often said: “It’s pretty cheap, so simply take it for a few months and see if you feel better.”
 He was right – patience is a money-saving virtue.
 So start taking regular magnesium supplements and look for results.

 Magnesium Details